apache/incubator-datalab/USER_GUIDE.md

 --------------------------------
 # DLab billing report <a name="billing_page"></a>

-On this page you can see all billing, which contains all costs applies to service base name of SSN.
+On this page you can see all billing information, including all costs assosiated with service base name of SSN.

 ![Billing page](doc/billing_page.png)

-On the header you can see 3 fields:
+In the header you can see 3 fields:
 -   Service base name of your environment
 -   Resource tag ID
 -   Date period of available billing report